Esri/public-transit-tools/add-GTFS-to-a-network-dataset/UsersGuide.md

 The installation process does the following:
 - "Registers" a special transit evaluator with ArcGIS.
 This will allow your network dataset to query the GTFS schedules when determining travel time through the network.
-- Adds "Add GTFS to a network dataset.tbx" and "Transit Analysis Tools.tbx" to ArcToolbox.
+- Adds "Add GTFS to a network dataset.tbx" to ArcToolbox.
 - Copies relevant files to the folder where ArcGIS is installed on your machine.
 - Places the tool documentation and an uninstaller into a folder in the same location as the installer.
 Do not delete the uninstaller or you won't be able to uninstall the tools.